emad-elsaid/emad-elsaid.github.io/Sound approach for a p2p social network which falls back to current web.md

 ![Spree near jannowitzbrücke, Berlin](/public/e420d55f-a60c-4892-8d1f-1c7ec03a2d08.jpg)

+#p2p

-Following the last 2 posts and other videos in the past weeks.
+Following the last 2 posts (A general idea of a peer to peer social network , Follow up on peer to peer social media network solution ) and other videos in the past weeks.
 The following will continue on the same track of a peer to peer social network.

 I'll build the idea as layers over each other so: